NikolaiF90/Ascendancy_Wars_SP.Altis/UpdateLog.md

 # Ascendancy Wars SP Update
-Version 1.9.0a
+Version 1.9.1a

 ## New Features
-- Vehicle Shop: Player now have the ability to buy boats, cars, van, truck, helicopters and even a fighter jet.
+- No information provided by the developer.

 ## Adjustments
 - No information provided by the developer.